OguzhanCOG/EnhanceFX/README.md

 **Q: This all seems too complicated and unrealistically impossible to train.**

-This is a valid point/concern.
+A: This is a valid point/concern.
 In reality, I've tried to craft the architecture with a focus on modularity and efficiency.
 Each component is purpose-driven and can be selectively activated or deactivated to optimise computational resource usage in my forward()/backward() methods.
 The iterative addition of many blocks followed testing phases at multiple scales, ensuring that complexity is introduced thoughtfully (rather than impulsively in response to competition or desire to do so) and without negative repercussions.
 With the right setup and when the blocks work together, achieving high-quality results is not only feasible but has also been successfully demonstrated.
 (See **Images**)

 Got any other questions? motions.07-busses@icloud.com